 I am sorry to hear you are going through a relationship problem.
 My first thought would be to suggest that you take this relationship issue to God in prayer.
 Be patient and calm.

-After that, taking on the phone or in person would be the way to deal with things.
+After you talk on the phone, then talk in person would be the way to deal with things.

 I pray that you guard your heart and trust that God will work out things the way He knows best how to do.

 Thank you so much this really brought relief to me, I plead that you also join me in prayers pls.